snagy110/Challenge-iOS/README.md

 I have utilized Swift, leveraging the modern language features and best practices for each platform.

-The code is well-documented, clean, and organized, following standard conventions for both iOS development.
+The code is well-documented, clean, and organized, following standard conventions for iOS development.